evergrace-co/react-native-audio-pro/docs/versioned_docs/version-4.1/api/functions/player.md

 Gets the duration of the current track in seconds.

-Note: `react-native-track-player` is a streaming library, which means it slowly buffers the track and doesn't know exactly when it ends.
+Note: `react-native-audio-pro` is a streaming library, which means it slowly buffers the track and doesn't know exactly when it ends.
 The duration returned by this function is determined through various tricks and *may not be exact or may not be available at all*.

 You should only trust the result of this function if you included the `duration` property in the [Track Object](../objects/track.md).